seppinho/haplogrep-cmd/README.md

     java -jar haplogrep-2.1.6.jar --in <input> --format vcf/hsd --out haplogroups.txt

 ## Additional Parameters
-* For adding additional output columns (e.g. found or remaining polymorphisms) please add the `--extend-report` flag.
-(Default: off).
+* For adding additional output columns (e.g. found or remaining polymorphisms) please add the `--extend-report` flag (Default: off).
-* To change the metric to Hamming or Jaccard add the `--metric` parameter.
-(Default: kulczynski).
+* To change the metric to Hamming or Jaccard add the `--metric` parameter (Default: kulczynski).
-* The used Phylotree version can be changed using the `--phylotree` parameter.
-(Default: 17).
+* The used Phylotree version can be changed using the `--phylotree` parameter (Default: 17).
 * If your variants are from genotyping arrays, please addd the `--chip` parameter.
-The range will then be limited to available array SNPs.
-(Default: off).
+The range will then be limited to array SNPs only (Default: off).

 ## Heteroplasmies
 Heteroplasmies are often stored as heterozygous genotypes (0/1).
 If a HF field (= Heteroplasmy Frequency of variant allele; introduced by MToolBox) is specified in the VCF header, we add variants with a HF > 0.96 to the input profile.